euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/04-Getting-Started.md

 ---
-#title: Workspace ONE SDK for iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+layout: page
+title: Getting Started
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Getting Started
 Perform the following tasks to prepare to use the VMware Workspace ONE SDK for iOS (Objective-C).

 [] [Add Frameworks in Xcode]()